 ‘Kim Francis has decades of proven ability in commercial and civil litigation, business and strategic advice, government and administrative law practice.’

 ‘Skilled litigators and excellent negotiators.
 Detailed understanding and completely trustworthy.’

 Chair and former directors of CBL Corporation Limited

 PBL Solutions Limited

 Robert Jones Holdings Limited

-- Acting in a significant prosecution by New Zealand competition and fair trading regulator the New Zealand Commerce Commission against Bunnings Limited, one of New Zealand’s largest retailers and owned by Australia’s Wesfarmers, alleging breaches of consumer protection laws relating to Bunnings’ advertising.
+- Defending Bunnings against a prosecution by New Zealand’s competition and consumer protection regulator, the New Zealand Commerce Commission, alleging breaches of consumer protection laws relating to Bunnings’ advertising.

 Hamilton City Council